Dario-Mantegazza/LaTeX-Models/README.md

 # LaTeX-Models
-Collection of Latex models updated with ASAP with new packages
+Collection of Latex models updated ASAP with new packages